Hey Monday: Christmas EP and hiatus (2011–2018)

 On February 8, 2011, Hey Monday re-released their second EP, Candles, digitally and a music video for "Candles" on March 9.
 "Candles" was used for a duet on Glee's episode Original Song done by Kurt Hummel and Blaine Anderson for a Regionals performance.
 In the spring of 2011, Hey Monday toured with All Time Low, Yellowcard, and The Summer Set on The Dirty Work Tour.
 In May 2011, Hey Monday played in Indonesia and went on a South American tour with Nevershoutnever that following August.
 In the fall of 2011, Hey Monday departed from the record labels Decaydance and Columbia.
 The band self-released The Christmas EP digitally on December 6, 2011, to iTunes and other digital outlets; it peaked in the top 10 of iTunes's Albums.
 On December 16 the band announced they were going on a hiatus.
 Pope went on to win the third season of NBC's The Voice.
 Mike and Chris Gentile also moved on to form Rescue Kid alongside Armando and Eddie.

 Homecoming show (2019)

-On November 25, 2019, after an eight year hiatus, Pope, Gentile and Lipshaw played an entire set as part of the “Hey, it’s Monday” Nashville pop punk show.
+On November 25, 2019, after an eight-year hiatus, Pope, Gentile and Lipshaw played an entire set as part of the “Hey, it’s Monday” Nashville pop-punk show.

+When We Were Young Festival (2024)

+On November 15, 2023, vocalist Cassadee Pope announced that Hey Monday, in their original line-up, will play their album Hold On Tight in full at the When We Were Young Festival on October 19, 2024.
+However, the week of the When We Were Young Festival, Pope shared an Instagram story showcasing she and Alex Lipshaw would be playing the festival with a group of backing musicians instead of the original lineup.
+Hey Monday was also announced to be playing on the Emo's Not Dead Cruise in 2025.

 Musical style

-Hey Monday has been described as pop punk, emo pop pop rock, and power pop.
+Hey Monday has been described as pop-punk, emo pop pop rock, and power pop.